-Virtual Stack Management (VSM) provides a simple centralized management function capable of managing up to sixteen (16) switches.
-Through the proper configuration of the VSM function, switches in the same LAN will be grouped automatically.
-One switch will be the master device, and the others in the group will become the slave devices.
+Virtual Stack Management (VSM) is the group management function.
+VSM configuration automatically groups switches in the same LAN.
+One switch among the group will be the master device, and the others will become the slave devices.

-It is not necessary to remember the address of all the VSM devices; the manager is capable of managing the network and all devices within the VSM stack.

-VSM is only available using Web UI.
-With one switch functioning as the master, two rows of buttons for the group devices will appear on the top of the Web UI.
-By pressing these buttons, users will be allowed to connect to the Web UI of the devices of the group in the same window without the logging into these devices.
+VSM offers a simple centralized management function.
+It is not necessary to remember the address of all devices, because the manager is capable of managing the network with the address of the Master device.
+VSM is only available in Web UI.
+While one switch become the Master, two rows of buttons for the group device will appear on the top of the Web UI.
+You can use these buttons to connect to the Web UI of the devices of the group without logging into these devices.

-The top-left button is only for the Master device (Figure 5.8).
+The top-left button is only for Master device (See Figure 3-9).
 The background color of the button you press will be changed to represent that the device is under your management.

-Note: It will remove the grouping temporarily if you login the switch via the console.
+Note: It If you login via the console, the grouping will be removed temporarily.

-The device of the group will be shown as the station address (the last number of IP Address) + device name on the button (e.g. 196_CES2326B).
-If no corresponding device exists, it will show "---"
+The device of the group will be shown as station address (the last number of IP Address) + device name on the button (e.g. 196_GEL2-SW8).
+If no corresponding device exists, " ---- " will be displayed.

-Once the devices join the group successfully, they can be managed via Master device, and users will not be able to manage them via telnet/console/web individually.
+Once the devices successfully join the group, they can be managed via the Master device and cannot be managed via telnet/console/web individually.

-Up to 16 devices can be grouped for VSM; however, only one Master is allowed to exist in each group.
-For Master redundancy, you may configure more than two devices as Master device; however, the Master device with the smaller MAC value will be the Master.
-All of these 16 devices can become Master device and back up each other.
+Up to 16 devices can be grouped for VSM, however, only one Master is allowed to exist in each group.
+For Master redundancy, you may configure more than two devices as Master device, however, the Master device with the smaller MAC value will be the Master.
+All of these 16 devices can become the Master device and back up with each other.